stacklio/stackl/docs/content/advanced/stackl_templates.md

 ---

 A Stack is a declarative description of an application and the IT infrastructure it may run on.
-Stacks consist out of two concerns which are separated into a **Stack Application Template (SAT)** and a **Stack Infrastructure Template (SIT)**.
+A Stack is instantiated as a **Stack Instance (SI)** which comes from a **Stack Template (ST)** which itself is the result of  a **Stack Application Template (SAT)** and a **Stack Infrastructure Template (SIT)**.
-STACKL creates a Stack Template (ST) by constraint solving the SAT and SIT of the Stack, thus creating a valid deployment mapping of an application to the IT infrastructure at that point in time.
+STACKL creates a ST by constraint solving the requirements of the SAT and the capabilities of the SIT to a deployment mapping of the described application to the modelled IT infrastructure at that point in time.
+The result is a set of possible placement solutions, if any.
-An instantiation of this ST on the infrastructure is called a Stack Instance (SI).
+An instantiation of a solution of the ST on the infrastructure is called a Stack Instance (SI).
-Stacks are a concept.
+Stacks are thus a conceptual element that describes the desired orchestration of an application in the IT environment.
-SATs, SITs, STs and SIs are stored documents which are given, processed, tracked, and maintained in the datastore.
+SATs, SITs, STs and SIs are stored documents which are given, processed, tracked, and maintained in the datastore and represent the parts and stages of a Stack.

-Users separately specify their application as a set of modular microservices in SATs and the available infrastructure in SITs.
+Users separately specify their infrastructure, modelling in a SIT what is available and how, from their applications, described as a collection of services in a microservice architecture.
 Separate specification decouples applications from the infrastructure, allowing different SATs to be matched to different SITs, promoting flexibility, adaptability, and re-use.
 Operators can submit a Stack to STACKL as a combination of a SAT and SIT.
-If the stack is instantiable, STACKLs returns the set of possible instantiations in a ST which can become a SI, or running application.
+If the stack is instantiable, STACKL returns the set of possible instantiations in a ST which can become a SI, or the actual running application.

 ## Stack Application Template

-A SAT describes the application as a set of constituent services (actual software entities) that have functional and resource requirements (FR and RR) and additional service policies (POL) which describes extra-functional requirements or properties such as count.
+A SAT describes the application as a collection of services (software entities) that have functional and resource requirements (FR and RR) and policies which describes extra-functional requirements such as replication.
-The SAT aggregates the FRs, RRs, and POLs and can specify application-level RRs and POLs as well.
+The SAT contains the services with their FRs and RRs and specifies additional policies to determine application behavior and runtime.
-The resulting set of these requirements and policies are the constraints of the application to be able to run as desired on given infrastructure.
+The resulting set of these requirements and policies are the constraints of the application to be able to run as desired on a given infrastructure.

 Services are either stored in separate documents or specified in the SAT itself.
-FRs are what the service is supposed to do.
+FRs are what the service is supposed to do and with what or how.
-These map to configuration packets for the software host so that it can perform certain functions.
+These map to configuration packages for the software host so that it can perform certain functions, such as supporting a Linux environment or a network configuration.
-FRs can inherit from other FRs.
+(TODO) FRs can inherit from other FRs.
 K/V pairs of an FR override those of the preceding FR.
 FRs are stored in separate documents.
-FRs have RRs that, in turn, determine the minimum RRs of the service and the service can specify additional RRs.
+FRs can specify RRs that help determine the minimum RRs of the service which itself can specify RRs.
-FRs also specify the invocation process that is needed to instantiate the FR.
+FRs also state the invocation process that is needed to instantiate the FR.

 RRs are what resources the service needs to functions These map the resource requirements of the hosting infrastructure.
 These are the minimum set of the requirements of the FRs, if specified, and the specified ones by the service.

 Policies are additional specifications for how the service or applications functions.
-These map to behavioural constraints on and across services, such as high availability of a service through redundancy or a low latency requirement between two services.
+These map to behavioral constraints on and across services, such as high availability of a service through redundancy or a low latency requirement between two services.
 They can be both derived from the set of FRs or explicitly specified for the application.

 A default policy that is always present is that the RR of the SAT can be satisfied.